20 years of Virtual Swanage promoting our town and local area at www.virtual-swanage.co.uk

-- Business listing page which had 2 businesses who also had websites in the area.
+- Business listing page which had 2 businesses that had websites in the area.

-The local council later launched their own “tourism website” and the first version ironically used the same database structure and admin system as and older version of the Virtual Swanage website as I was sub-contracting to another local web design agency at the time who won the contract to build the councils website and I saved time during the new build by reusing my own code!
+The local council later launched their own “tourism website” and the first version ironically used the same database structure and admin system as an older version of the Virtual Swanage website as I was sub-contracting to another local web design agency at the time that won the contract to build the councils website and I saved time during the new build by reusing my own code!

 The 2000-2001 redesign saw the addition of separate accommodation sections for hotels, bed and breakfast, guest houses, camping and caravan sites to list the growing list of local accommodation businesses who advertised with us and many of the original advertisers are continuing to promote their accommodation with us today.

-The 2005 redesign added a new trip planner, photo prints shop selling prints by local photographers, virtual postcards and users could have their own email address with a third party email host allowing users to have their own @virtual-swanage.co.uk email address.
+The 2005 redesign added a new trip planner, photo prints shop selling prints by local photographers, and virtual postcards and users could have their own email address with a third-party email host allowing users to have their own @virtual-swanage.co.uk email address.
 The email provider closed after a couple of years and so we had to remove this service.

 The 2008 redesign saw the look of the website change from the previous top navigation to a left menu design and a new bolder colour scheme but we found that website visitors viewed fewer pages with this new layout and so we worked on a new layout for the website.

-The 2009 redesign resolved the navigation issues on the 2008 version with the return of a top menu navigation and this used drop down menus to allow easier access to the site sections and content.
+The 2009 redesign resolved the navigation issues on the 2008 version with the return of top menu navigation and this used drop-down menus to allow easier access to the site sections and content.

-We had also designed Apple IOS and Android mobile apps which contained live data feeds for accommodation, events, business listings and local tourism information and the apps were initially popular but as more and more mobile users started to browse the website on their mobile browsers we found that the app users dropped quickly as they could get all the sites information straight from the browser.
+We also designed Apple IOS and Android mobile apps which contained live data feeds for accommodation, events, business listings and local tourism information, the apps were initially popular but as more and more mobile users started to browse the website on their mobile browsers we found that the app users dropped quickly as they could get all the sites information straight from the browser.

-We also hosted a popular community forum for several years but with the arrival of Facebook many of the forum users moved to there to discuss local issues.
+We also hosted a popular community forum for several years but with the arrival of Facebook, many of the forum users moved there to discuss local issues.